snapsinazfs/snapsinazfs/README.md

  ## Dependencies

- My intention is for this project to have no external dependencies other than the required version of the dotnet runtime that have to be manually installed by the end user.
-All compile-time dependencies of these applications will either be included in published releases or included as project references in the dotnet projects, so that they can be automatically restored by the dotnet SDK, from the public NuGet repository.\
+ My intention is for this project to have no external run-time dependencies other than the required version of the dotnet runtime that have to be manually installed by the end user.
+Compile-time dependencies of these applications will either be included in published releases or included as project references in the dotnet projects, so that they can be automatically restored by the dotnet SDK, from the public NuGet repository.\
- Runtime dependencies, such as mbuffer, ssh, and others that are invoked by SnapsInAZfs are, of course, still required to be installed and available, if they are used by your configuration, though I intend to implement some of that functionality in these applications, themselves, eventually.
+ Runtime dependencies, such as mbuffer, ssh, and others that may be invoked by SnapsInAZfs are, of course, still required to be installed and available, if they are used by your configuration, though I intend to implement some of that functionality in these applications, themselves, eventually.